django-commons/django-typer/doc/source/index.rst

-.. include:: refs.rst
+.. include:: ./refs.rst

 ============
 Django Typer
 ============

-Full and natural support for enumerations_ as Django model fields.
+Use Typer as the CLI interface for Django management commands.

 Installation